-Crocus Bay is close to the Valley, the capital of Anguilla and is also the historic site of an invasion by the French in 1745.
-Visitors appreciate its quiet and tranquil setting, warm sandy beaches backed by wooded bluffs.
+Crocus Bay is close to the Valley, the capital of Anguilla, and is also the historic site of an invasion by the French in 1745.
+You will appreciate its quiet and tranquil setting, warm sandy beaches backed by wooded bluffs.
 Crocus Bay doesn’t fall short in great dining experiences, especially at the waterside restaurants and bars serving fresh seafood.
 It’s the absolute perfect spot to set up a luxurious home away from home at Ani Anguilla, a lavish estate atop the majestic Anguilla cliffs overlooking the sea.

 Shoal Bay East is considered the beach in Anguilla.
 It has been featured in many travel magazines as one of the best places in the Caribbean to visit.
 There are plenty of bars and restaurants in the area, along with available equipment for snorkeling, scuba diving, and parasailing.
-With smashing water views and all the amenities of home, Villa Avila in Shoal Bay East is one of the ritziest Anguilla luxury villa rentals imaginable.
-It’s the consummate place to be near the beach.

 The Valley is Anguilla’s capital and, as such, is home to many of the island’s restaurants and shops.
 It’s a mish-mash of cultures and mind-blowing beaches.
-While here, visitors can take in the National Museum exhibits, visit the lush florals in the Botanical Gardens, or soak up some history of the island with a trek to Estate Whim Plantation Museum.
+While here, you can take in the National Museum exhibits, visit the lush florals in the Botanical Gardens, or soak up some history of the island with a trek to Estate Whim Plantation Museum.

 West End Village is a pleasant coastal town giving access to Anguilla's most pristine and picturesque beaches.
 Visitors will find secluded bays and calm waters.
 A small number of art galleries and boutique stores display and sell the work of locals, with the excellent landscape surrounding the town having a clear influence on the area's art.
-Villa Amanda in West End Village makes a perfect vacation home base with its understated elegance and contemporary luxuries, not to mention the lovely waterfront view.
+Villa Ciara in West End Village makes a perfect vacation home base with its understated elegance and contemporary luxuries, not to mention the lovely waterfront view.

 For an island that is only 16 miles long by three miles wide, Anguilla sure has many luscious dining spots.
 Here are five restaurants LVH considers top-notch: